Description

 Using this definition on our asset we see for example:

-• Looking at maximum time in days below previous high water mark in of 294 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to GLD (145 days).
+• Looking at maximum days below previous high in of 294 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to GLD (145 days).

 AveDuration: